leannejdong/autocircuit/README.md

 ## Future development

-* Test on solving some practical use case circuits
+* Test on solving some practical use case circuits.

-* Could move to Boost Graph Library for more efficient graph manipulation
+* Could move to Boost Graph Library for more efficient graph manipulation.

 * Could be prettier with more generics.